THE POLISH EDUCATION SYSTEM IN BRIEF

 They both offer first- and second-cycle programmes as well as long-cycle Master’s degree programmes while only university-type HEIs can offer third-cycle programmes (doctoral studies) and are authorized to award doctoral degrees.
 Non-university-type HEIs, on the other hand, tend to offer specialist, practical type of training programmes.

-Studies are organized in the form of full-time (studia stacjonarne) or part-time (studia niestacjonarne) programmes.
+Studies are organised in the form of full-time (studia stacjonarne) or part-time (studia niestacjonarne) programmes.

-First-cycle programmes lead to two types of degrees:
+First-cycle programmes lead to two types of degrees (equivalent of Bachelor’s degree):

-Holders of the Bachelor’s degree can enter second-cycle programmes, which take 1.5-2 years depending on the area of study.
+Holders of the Bachelor’s degree can enter second-cycle (Master’s degree) programmes, which take 1.5-2 years depending on the area of study.

 The Master’s degree (magister or its equivalent) entitles its holder to practice a given profession and provides access to third-cycle studies.
 They are organised in HEIs or Research and Development Institutions other than HEIs and last for 3-4 years.